SRBConsultingTeam/SRB_UI5_QM/readme.md

 Additionally, this repository contains a quality assurance (QA) application, which plays a crucial role in ensuring the overall quality and reliability of our software.

+### How to run the Quality Assurance App

+1. Get the latest Docker image
+2. Load the docker image into your docker environment with `sudo docker load -i image_quality_checks_app.tar`
+3. Create a container with that image `sudo docker container create -i -t -P --name srb-qual-checks-app srb-ui5-quality-checks-app:latest`.
+Don't forget to set the port mapping yourself. the `-P` in this example uses a random port!!
+4. Open the app, with `<HOSTNAME>:<PORT>`
+5. Done!

 For any further inquiries or assistance, please feel free to reach out to the repository maintainers.
 Happy coding! 🚀